tygooch/amazon-giveaway-bot/README.md

 ## Usage

 Once installed, ensure Tampermonkey is enabled and navigate to [Amazon Giveaways](https://www.amazon.com/ga/giveaways).
-A control panel will show up under the search bar.
-Click "Start Bot" and a new window will open and begin automating your giveaway entries.
+A control panel will show up as a modal.
+Provide your 2Captcha API Key then click start.
+The bot will run inside of the panel until you click stop or leave the page.

 ## Features

 ### Captcha Solving
 Version 2.0 now has the ability to solve captchas using the 2captcha API.
 If you aren't a current customer please consider signing up using my [referral link](https://2captcha.com?from=7493321).
 Once you have a key, paste it into the 2Captcha API Key field in the control panel and you're good to go.

-### Filter